How Your Messages Stay Private

 - Your passphrase and device secrets combine to create encryption keys

-- Council servers mathematically cannot decrypt your messages
+- Council servers hold no key that can decrypt your messages